RSDFIS/Video-analysis-of-a-spiral-motion/README.md

-Video analysis of a spiral using Tracker software.
+Video analysis of a spiral motion using Tracker software.